hy172574895/EasyCompleteYou/ReadMe.md

 # Usage

-After successfully installed ECY, there are 3 buildin completion engine that is `label`, `path` and `python`.
+After successfully installed ECY, there are 3 buildin completion engines that is `label`, `path` and `python`.

 Firstly ECY will detect the filetype of your buffer that you are using.
 Knowing the filetype, then ECY asks the server what engines are available on this filetype.

-So if you want a specific engine works on a buffer, you can change the filetype by the vim that `:set &filetype=java` on the buffer you want to change.
+So if you want a specific engine works on a buffer, you can change the filetype by the vim that `:set &filetype=java` or `:let &filetype='java'` on the buffer you want to change.

-You can also check available engine of ECY by pressing `<Tab>` in normal mode.
+You can also check available engines of ECY by pressing `<Tab>` in normal mode.
-It will show a floating windows containing all the engine you can use in current buffera.
-Change `<Tab>`  by `g:ECY_show_switching_source_popup`.
+It will show a floating windows containing all the engine you can use in current buffer.
+Also, you can change `<Tab>`  by `g:ECY_show_switching_source_popup`.

 ## Enable more.

-there only three buildin engine which is `label`,`python` and `path` after you installed ECY.
-If you want ECY work on `HTML`, you can activate that engine with its name by: `:ECYInstall html_lsp` in vim.
+there only three buildin engines which is `label`,`python` and `path` after you installed ECY.
+If you want ECY works on `HTML`, you can activate that engine with its name by: `:ECYInstall html_lsp` in vim.

 **Importance**: There are might dependence while you installing a engine of ECY So check out the following lists carefully and install the dependence before you install it.